global color picker

 - restrict scope to selection

 - When this checkbox is ticked, only the values of the selected area or point are taken into account by the regular and waveform views of the scopes module.
 This allows you to see what tonal values are present in the selected area.
-When using a color picker in a processing module, this option restricts the scope to the picked area from the processing module instead of the global color picker.
+When using a picker in a processing module, this option restricts the scope to the picked area from the processing module instead of the global color picker.